R

 Given its flexibility, its capabilities and the fact that it is free software, a large number of business applications, especially business intelligence and analytical software, are creating connectors with R, or even integrating it within the tool itself.

-There are several IDE's or visual environments that facilitate working with R, but perhaps the most widespread is RStudio, whose Desktop version is also distributed as Open Source.
+There are several IDE's or visual environments that facilitate working with R, but perhaps the most widespread is RStudio(link is external), whose Desktop version is also distributed as Open Source.

 Recursos about R